HarvestMondello/Colorado-climbing-route-analysis/README.md

 ## Background

-Colorado hosts some of North America’s most storied stone—from Eldorado Canyon’s sandstone to the Black Canyon’s granite and RMNP’s alpine big walls.
+Colorado hosts some of North America’s most storied stone, from Eldorado Canyon’s sandstone to the Black Canyon’s granite and RMNP’s alpine big walls.
 I set out to quantify:

 1. Which routes carry the greatest cultural impact and legacy?
 2. How do usage patterns shift by season and decade?